Careers Education at Notley High School

-The adviser also attends events such as the school’s parents’/carers’ information evenings, options evening, Braintree Sixth Form open evening, and GCSE Results Day, enabling parents/carers to access information.
+The adviser also attends events such as the school’s parents’/carers’ information evenings, KS4 Courses Evening, Open Evening for Year 12 intake and GCSE Results Day, enabling parents/carers to access information.
 Careers education, information and guidance is provided through our PDT curriculum, excursions and visits, and additional support from advisers and tutors.

 The school also organises external agencies and speakers to deliver assemblies and give advice where relevant.

 During Year 7, students begin to discuss their hopes and dreams for the future, focusing on how their current likes and dislikes could lead into a future job pathway.

 Students begin to challenge stereotypical thinking towards career choices, enabling them to make informed choices from the very beginning of their careers education.